Forgiato Wheels: Forgiato Fest

 Forgiato hosts Forgiato Fest annually to showcase exotic cars with their wheels.
 The festival was first held in the Miami Beach Convention Center.
 In September 2014, Forgiato Fest held its third annual festival with 2 Chainz as the headlining artist.
 In 2014, the first Forgiato Fest Car Show and Concert in Dallas was held at the Dallas Convention Center.

 In popular culture

-Forgiato Wheels have been featured in songs such as "Who Do You Love?" by YG and Drake, "Sittin Low" by Young Jeezy, and "Okay with Me" by Gucci Mane and 2 Chainz.
+Forgiato Wheels have been featured in songs such as "Who Do You Love?" by YG and Drake, "Sittin Low" by Young Jeezy, "Okay with Me" by Gucci Mane and 2 Chainz, and Ballin' by Mustard and Roddy Ricch.
 American Rapper YoungBoy Never Broke Again made a song named Forgiato, which is featured on his Third studio album Sincerely, Kentrell.
 Several celebrities have publicly shown their vehicles with Forgiato Wheels, including 2 Chainz, Slim Thug, Flo Rida, Kendall Jenner, Kylie Jenner, 50 Cent, Richie Rich, Scott Disick, Michael Jordan, YoungBoy Never Broke Again and Nicki Minaj.